 At Rainbow Media, a Cablevision company, Colette was one of a team of producers who launched the nation’s first video-on-demand digital cable service, “Mag Rack”.
 There she produced and wrote for a variety of special interest programs, most notably a documentary on “The Legacy of Dorothy Day,” founder of the Catholic Worker movement.

 She was a Shadow Traffic reporter on several radio stations including 1010 WINS and WCBS Newsradio 880.
 Colette has hosted cable programs, worked in news at 1010 WINS in New York and produced talk shows for WCAU-AM in Philadelphia.

-She has won numerous media awards.
 At Caldwell, she and a campus production team have won a number of Garden State Journalist Memorial Awards including one focusing on Caldwell University’s Department of Applied Behavior Analysis and its leading work in educating professionals to work with children on the autism spectrum.
 They also received a Telly award for their spot focusing on Caldwell’s Athletics Department’s engagement in the NCAA “I Chose Division II” program.